nosial/ncc/DOCUMENTATION.md

  - File Version: The version of the ncc binary package file format
  - crc32: The CRC32 checksum of the package itself, this is not the same as entirty of the file.
+ - sha256: The SHA256 checksum of the package itself, this is not the same as entirty of the file.
  - Flags: The flags that were used when building the package, this is used to determine how to read the package.
  - Package Offset: The offset of the entire package data in the file.
  - Package Length: The length of the entire package data in the file.